MicrosoftDocs/azure-stack-docs/azure-stack/user/aks-known-issues.md

 ### Can I use AKS to deploy applications on production environments?

 AKS on Hub is on public preview, no production support is offered for this feature.
 If you are testing your application and run into an issue create a support ticket.
+You can provide feedback about your experience using AKS on Azure Stack Hub using the [Azure Stack Hub Azure Kubernetes Service Feedback Form](https://aka.ms/aks-ash-feedback).

 ### Why can't I run some of the AKS commands I use in Azure?